jay-cee-begs/synaptic_suite2p/README.md

 ## Workflow

 The code is designed to run through an interactive GUI.
-In order for this to work, please navigate to the "Scripts" folder in src\analyze_suite2p and manually change the file string to the location of your own conda / anaconda / miniforge / python installation
+In order for this to work, please navigate to the "Scripts" folder in src\gui_config\Scripts and manually change the file string to the location of your own conda / anaconda / miniforge / python installation

+we will then navigate to src\gui_config and run python -m synpase_gui to launch the user interface

+Prior to analysis your data should be organized in the following format for the pipeline to work

+experiment_folder/
+    experimental_condition1:
+        individual image files
+    experimental_condition2:
+        individual image files
+    experimental_condition3:
+        individual image files

+In the user interface, we will browse for an experiment folder to analyze (main_folder) Then we will enter the file extension of our image files without the '.' (e.g., tif, nd2) We can then click "Add Experiment Conditions" to automatically add the different experimental_condition subfolders to the analysis

+The pipeline will keep track of which image files come from which folder.

+We will also need to specify the suite2p settings that we want to use.
+The settings file used in the paper is included in the GUI and can be a good base for other users to base their own settings off of.
+To create or edit the suite2p settings; please select "Open Suite2p GUI"

+We will then specify the frame_rate and experiment_duration for the image files provided

+Lastly, we will update the configurations with "Save Configurations" to update the local gui_configurations file

+Suite2p can now be run on synaptic imaging data with the "Process" button.
+For post-analysis, if you would like to use suite2p's ROI classification, make sure "Use iscell.npy" is checked (NOT RECOMMENDED)

 CONTENTS: